fortrabbit/help/docs/install-laravel-6-uni.md

 ### Using Laravel Mix

 Laravel Mix compiles JS and CSS to really small and handy files using webpack, also see the [Laravel docs on this](https://laravel.com/docs/mix).
-You can not on fortrabbit as there is [no Node] on remote running.
+You can not on fortrabbit as there is no Node.JS on remote running.
 So you need to run the built process for production locally first.

 ```
 # Install node modules (locally)